BMW says big industry investments may spur consolidation

 "The investments that are needed and whether every company has the resources ... remains to be seen," Krueger told journalists at the Geneva motor show.

-"For everybody the challenge is huge, with the focus on electro-mobility, digitalisation and autonomous driving," he said.
+"For everybody the challenge is huge, with the focus on electro-mobility, digitalization and autonomous driving," he said.

 "We are large enough that we can fund our future investment needs on our own," Krueger said, adding smaller companies may need to find new partners, a step that could lead to more deals.